What is Encryption?

 Encryption is imperative for sending sensitive information, securing your documents, keeping your email private and, ultimately, it allows for peace of mind if a computer is misplaced, lost or stolen.

-Encryption is the process of scrambling information, making it unreadable in order to protect it from unauthorized access.
-When information is encrypted, you need a password to make it readable again.
+Encryption is the process of scrambling information, making it unreadable to protect it from unauthorized access.
+When data is encrypted, you need a password to make it readable again.

-Encrypting your computer and mobile devices is the most effective way to keep your personal information and UBC’s data secure.
+Encrypting your computer and mobile devices is the most effective way to secure your personal information and UBC’s data.

 Security breaches can cause a lot of wasted time, money, and stress, and can harm the university's reputation.
-But, in the event that your device is misplaced, lost or stolen, encrypted data will be unreadable without a password.
+But, if your device is misplaced, lost or stolen, encrypted data will be unreadable without a password.

 Devices are replaceable; personal or private information is not.